David A. Kenny

 The output using sample data:

-Actor-Partner Interdependence Model for Husband and Wife
+Actor-Partner Interdependence Model for Wives and Husbands.

 RESULTS